 How I work

-: I used to offer a typesetting service using the templates available from Kindle Direct Publishing – other self-publishing providers are available! – but no longer do this for new clients.
+: I used to offer a typesetting service, using the templates available from Kindle Direct Publishing – other self-publishing providers are available! – but rarely do this for new clients.
 I now contract out typesetting to a colleague who is a professional graphic designer, whose website can be found here

 page: namely, Rupert's Diary